 Day to day life with poor vision

 Following surgery to remove your eyeball, the main thing you will notice is that it's a lot harder to judge the distance between objects.
-For example, if you are pouring water into something it may be harder to do this without spilling it.
+For example, if you are pouring water into something, it may be harder to do this without spilling it.
 You might also find that your sense of balance is affected.

 Help and support

 You can get advice from doctors, nurses, social workers and occupational therapists.
-A social worker could advise you about possible benefits.
+A social worker can advise you about possible benefits.
 An occupational therapist can assess your home to see how adjustments can be made to make everyday life easier.
 There are also organisations that deal with vision loss.

 It is unlikely that your cancer will cause complete blindness.
-But if you already had visual loss in your other eye you may need support to learn new skills to help you adapt.
+But if you already had visual loss in your other eye, you may need support to learn new skills to help you adapt.
 For example, your specialist eye doctor might suggest you consider having a guide dog.

-If you enjoy reading, you might want to get books with larger print, or listen to audiobooks.
+If you enjoy reading, you might want to get books with larger print or listen to audiobooks.
 Or a family member might be able to read to you.

-Registering as blind or partially blind
+Registering as blind or partially sighted

-Your eye doctor may recommend you register your sight problems with your local health authority.
+Your eye doctor may recommend that you register your sight problems with your local health authority.
 They usually suggest this if you have poor eyesight that is unlikely to improve.
 There are 2 registers:

-- sight impaired or partially blind
+- sight impaired or partially sighted

 - severely sight impaired or blind